gotchoices/MyCHIPs/doc/Tallies.md

 The goal is to show the effect on each user's trading variables (see above) on the capacity "lading" of each segment of the network to carry lifts.

-Specifically, we boil the trading variables down to 4 lift parameters:
+Specifically, we boil the trading variables down to four lift parameters:
 - lift_target
 - lift_bound
 - lift_reward